 The Kensington Stone came up in conversation with my uncle in a sort of round about way.
-In those days, long before I turned to making Heathkit shortwave radios, I was always making crystal sets, a kind of primitive or rudimentary device that just "runs on air."
+In those days, long before I turned to making Heathkit shortwave radios, I was always making razor blade radios, sometimes called 'foxhole radios' or POW radios and crystal sets, all kind of primitive or rudimentary devices that just "run on air."
 Never satisfied with the one I just made I was always trying to make bigger and better ones to pull in farther and farther away stations.
 Because the signals of far away stations were always weak and the sound low I decided I needed the best pair of earphones I could get.
 So saying, my uncle took me to the giant Palley's Surplus Store off Alameda Street and Vernon in Los Angeles to pick out a pair of super-good war surplus earphones with a full set of large foam rubber ear pads.
-Palley's had everything and we used to go there often with me always returning with a bunch of World War II army surplus stuff --- canteens, pistol belts, parkas, infantry backpacks, army M43 folding shovels, and my favorite an Army Signal Corps J-38 handkey with a leg-band for sending morse code.
-Anyway, as I was scrounging through the acres and acres of military items I ran across a whole bin of World War II ESM/1 emergency signaling mirrors still in their original packaging and still unopened.
+Palley's had everything and we used to go there often with me always returning with a bunch of World War II army surplus stuff --- canteens, pistol belts, parkas, infantry backpacks, army M43 folding shovels, and two of my very favorites, an Army Signal Corps J-38 Handkey, one in its own little case, the other with a leg-band tagged as a KY116/U, both for sending Morse code and a a whole bin of World War II ESM/1 emergency signaling mirrors still in their original packaging and still unopened.
 Since they were only a buck I had to have one.

 A couple of days later when I was going through the instructions on the signaling mirror my uncle told me about the Kensington Stone for the first time.
 In those days, when all of this was going down, my uncle had most graciously moved from Santa Fe to Los Angeles to oversee me per the request of my Stepmother.
 However, years before he moved to L.A., after he first showed up in New Mexico back in the mid 1920s, he grew into an avid explorer of the flora, fawna, and history of the desert southwest, in the end becoming a highly accomplished biosearcher who would eventually have several plant species named after him.